-- 643 See Disclosure 102-3 for quantitative indicators related to a just transition.
-In addition, the - organization can use other relevant information not included in Disclosure 102-3 to report on impacts - associated with its adaptation plan.
+See Disclosure 102-3 for quantitative indicators related to a just transition.
+In addition, the organization can use other relevant information not included in Disclosure 102-3 to report on impacts associated with its adaptation plan.

-- Examples of actions taken to manage impacts on workers, local communities, and Indigenous Peoples from implementing an adaptation plan are: - supporting workers to find new work after they lost their jobs due to relocation of operations; - investing and utilizing nature-based (e.g., planting mangroves) or technological solutions onsite to prevent job termination rather than relocating production facilities; - providing technical and financial support or collaborating with local communities and Indigenous Peoples to address the negative impacts arising from implementing adaptation measures.
+Examples of actions taken to manage impacts on workers, local communities, and Indigenous Peoples from implementing an adaptation plan are:

+- supporting the adoption of formal conditions of work, remuneration, and occupational health and safety including for workers redeployed after implementing an adaptation plan; - supporting workers to find new work after they lost their jobs due to relocation of operations; - investing and utilizing nature-based (e.g., planting mangroves) or technological solutions onsite to prevent job termination rather than relocating production facilities; - providing technical and financial support or collaborating with local communities and Indigenous Peoples to address the negative impacts arising from implementing adaptation measures.